 By 1900, when the census again was enumerated, the Renshaws made their home in Lansford, Carbon County.
 That year, Thomas was employed as a druggist.
 When his daughter Millicent was a student at the Philadelphia College of Pharmacy, in 1903, she and Thomas and a group traveled to Mackinac, where he was said to have been "the life of the party."

 Thomas died in September 1904, at the age of 69, and is interred in Lehighton Cemetery.
 The widowed Elizabeth moved to Philadelphia.

-The federal census of 1910 shows Elizabeth, age 64, as a widow living in Philadelphia's 44th Ward, on Arch Street.
+The federal census of 1910 shows Elizabeth, age 64, living in Philadelphia's 44th Ward, on Arch Street.
 Her 30-year-old unmarried daughter Gay -- a public school teacher -- resided under her roof, as did boarders Cora C. Meyers and Robenia F. Glover, who also were educators in the city.
 In 1913, her address was 112 South 49th Street in Philadelphia.

 Elizabeth endured heart disease caused by valve problems and in mid-November 1913 was stricken with a cerebral embolism.
 She passed away four days later in Philadelphia, at age 68, on Nov.
 18, 1913.
 Her remains were returned to Lehighton for interment.

 ~ Son Ulysses Renshaw ~